brunduartt/card-app/README.md

 - **Core:** Everything related to business logic, like usecases and domain representations.
 - **Infra:** All implementation logic, like database, services, exception handling and configurations.
 ## Prometheus
+The server metrics can be accessed through /api/q/metrics.
-Prometheus can be accessed on the port 9090
+Prometheus UI can be accessed on the port 9090 when running docker-compose.

 ### Custom metric implementation
 #### errors.internal-error-exception